A Thriver's Life

 Learn to be in the moment

 If you are lucky to know one of these amazing ladies, slow down and listen.
-She will share perspectives of her journey that can be life changing.
+She will share perspectives of her journey that can be life-changing.
 You will learn to embrace the simplest of acts.
-You will want to find work and home life balance.
+You will want to find a work and home life balance.
 You will want to see the beauty of the world through her eyes.
-However, she just wants you to appreciate what you have and those you love.
+Yet, she just wants you to appreciate what you have and those you love.
 She wants you to “be in the moment”.
 She wants you to live in peace.
 She hopes you will never be close to the disease.
 Did you know when she was diagnosed, they give her statistics?
 She doesn’t give a damn about those statistics; she wants to be more than a ribbon or a number.
 She will give life her best effort at being normal.
 What is normal?
 I think normal is crazy with a lot of love and kindness.
 She needs everyone to rally and support her, some will not know-how.
 She understands some will need to distance themselves to protect their wellbeing, she finds a way to be okay with space.
 There is no manual for how to live with a stage IV diagnosis or how to support someone you love.
 The thing is if we really love and live life humbly, what changes after the diagnosis?
 She wishes someone had that answer.

-Scan, treat, and repeat
+Scan, treat and repeat

 Things you should know if she chose to do treatment-know that the treatment is the easy part of her journey.
 It is the side effects (or as many thrivers like to say the “side effucks”) that take their toll.
 Some of them you can see, but most are locked inside of her.
 She will smile through the aches and pains; she will say she is ok, but somedays fear is lurking under the surface.
 Superheroes are human too.
 Many women share that each new ache and pain will take them to a dark place, but they find a way to live in the light.
 Rest assured; she will not leave anything left unsaid.
 She will be the one that will be honest even if it hurts because she wants you to know the truth.
 She does not want to take one word with her.
 Know her knew routine is “scan, treat, and repeat”.
 She will have to be on medications forever to enjoy her journey.
-No one promised it would be easy, but I bet if you asked her, she would say “Every ache, pain is a choice to be here with you and is very much worth it.”
+No one promised it would be easy, but I bet if you asked her, she would say “Every ache and pain is a choice to be here with you and is very much worth it.”

 Leaving behind a legacy

-If she chooses a relationship with someone going through these same challenges, embrace these relationships they are what keep her grounded, and help her feel understood.
-If you have one of the earthly angels in your circle, cherish her when you are busy making memories, take a second, and watch the admiration and love in her eyes.
+If she chooses a relationship with someone going through these same challenges, embrace these relationships as they are what keep her grounded, and help her feel understood.
+If you have one of these earthly angels in your circle, cherish her when you are busy making memories, take a second, and watch the admiration and love in her eyes.
 She will carry the simplest acts of kindness, love, and the sound of laughter with her on the hardest of her days.
 Her goal is to leave a legacy that spreads love and kindness.
 Her hope is to live a life full of joy and peace for many more years to come.